 Prospective international students are required to demonstrate proof of availability of funds when they apply for an F-1 student visa, regardless of whether they are inside or outside of the United States at the time of application.

 Prospective students who are at least 21 years of age may provide a letter from their bank showing availability of funds in accounts under their name.
-The total balance of all accounts should be greater than $31,000 for Healthcare Programs and $11,400 for VESL Program.
+The total balance of all accounts should be at least $27,000 for AAS in MRI, DMS Programs, $25,500 for AAS in NICVS Program, and $11,800 for V/ESL Programs.
 Banks may be located either inside or outside the United States.
 However, the letter must be either in English or translated into English by a notarized translator.
 All account balances must be stated in or translated into dollars.

 To provide proof availability of funds through sponsorship, a U.S. citizen or a legal resident of the U.S. must fill out Affidavit of Support (I-134 form) declaring his or her intent to support the student with tuition, room and board, and living costs.
 Form I-134 does not constitute legal obligation, but is solely a declaration of intent.
-The sponsor also needs to provide a letter from his or her bank, reflecting existence of funds (minimum $12,500 for the Business Program, $31,000 for Healthcare Programs and $11,400 for VESL, preferably in the savings account, plus $4,000 additionally for each dependent, such as a spouse or children).
+The sponsor also needs to provide a letter from his or her bank, reflecting existence of funds (minimum $14,000 for the AAS in Business Administration, Marketing, Accounting Programs, $27,000 for AAS in MRI, DMS Programs, $25,500 for AAS in NICVS Program, and $11,800 for V/ESL programs, preferably in the savings account, plus $3,000 (V/ESL programs) and $4,000 (all other programs) additionally for each dependent, such as a spouse or children).
 The sponsor also must provide a letter from his or her employer stating annual salary or a copy of the prior year’s federal tax return.

 In cases where parents sponsor the student, they need to make an official declaration through a letter notarized by a notary public that they will provide support for room and board, living expenses and transportation costs and that they will also cover the tuition for the duration of the student’s entire course of study.
-Parents also must provide a letter from a bank showing a current balance of at least $31,000 for Healthcare Programs and $11,400 for VESL per student.
+Parents also must provide a letter from a bank showing a current balance of at least $27,000 for AAS in MRI, DMS Programs, $25,500 for AAS in NICVS Program, and $11,800 for V/ESL programs per student.
 Letters should be in English and notarized by notary public.
 Students must present their birth certificate as well.

 Related Useful Links